vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

   {{ states('sensor.web_scrape') }} [>>](https://nu.nl)
 {% endraw %}
 ```

+See the [webscraper](homeassistant_web_scraper) page how to add this text as sensor.

 ---

 ## Conditional visible

 Sometimes you only want to show an entity if it has a specific state.\
 Like when there is no rain expected, I don't need this graph to be visible on my dashboard.
-Especially in periods with no rain, it's useless space consuming all that time.\
+Especially in periods with no rain expected, it's useless space consuming.\
-This functionality makes my dashboard dynamic, compact and shows only useful information.
+This functionality makes your dashboard more dynamic, compact and shows only actual useful information.

 <img src="images_layout/layout_optional.png" alt="conditional visible" width="400px">